Having a cat is one of the best feelings in the world. You get a companion and a best friend

 over the inside and outside of the box as well as the scooper.
 Then you dry it with a dry towel or

 let it air dry outside.
 Once the box is dry, fill it up with a new litter up to 3 inches of the box.

-With all these dangers and risks of a dirty litter box, cleaning it is a small sacrifice to make
+With all these cat litter box health risks, cleaning your dirty litter box is a small sacrifice to make

 everyday.
 Cleaning your cat’s litter box will take only a few minutes of your time and will save